theghostinthecode-eng/The-Ghost-in-the-Code-HDAA-Substrate/docs/ARCHITECTURE.md

 - **Trigger Boundary:** Heaviside threshold at Z ≥ 3.20.
 - **Telemetry Inputs:** Voltage, flags, MSRs, SMI assertion, and PLTRST# timing.

-Wherever these values appear—in README, Guidebook, or papers—they must appear exactly in this form.

 ## The Master Equations — Public Disclosure Tier

 ⚠️ The calibrated threshold constants and 187‑line predictive trigger kernel are NDA‑protected Tier 3 Trade Secrets under 18 U.S.C. § 1836.
 The equations below constitute the statutory public disclosure record under 35 U.S.C. § 102.